testjamesman/telemetryhub/README.md

 - **Solution:**
     1.  **Check Service Status:** Run `kubectl get service load-generator-service`.
 Ensure it has an "EXTERNAL-IP" or "HOSTNAME" assigned.
 This can take a few minutes after deployment.
     2.  **Check Pod Logs:** Run `kubectl logs -l app=load-generator`.
 Look for any startup errors in the Flask application.
-    3.  **Check Security Groups:** Ensure the security group for your EKS nodes allows inbound traffic on port 80 from your IP address. `eksctl` usually configures this correctly, but it's worth checking.
+    3.  **Check Security Groups:** Ensure the security group for your EKS nodes allows inbound traffic on port 80 from your IP address. `eksctl` usually-configures this correctly, but it's worth checking.

 ### Go or C# App Fails to Start